opendocsg/slw-judgments-backfill/2001_SGHC_52/report.md

 application, the question of prejudice was not raised by the defendant at all.
 Before me however, the defendant complained that he had suffered serious prejudice due to the delay because he had lost the services of George Carman QC who had previously been admitted for this action but had passed away late last year; the Queen's Counsel had also defended the defendant in the Main Suit.
 Counsel for the plaintiff countered that there was nothing in the defendant's affidavit to suggest that he cannot find another counsel to replace George Carman.
 On the contrary counsel pointed out, the defendant had told the SAR that he had two (2) other defences since the resolution of the Main Suit; therefore the defendant's position had actually improved in the interval.

 20\.
-Counsel for the plaintiff cited _QCD (M) Sdn Bhd (in liquidation) v Wah Nam Plastic Industry Pte Ltd_ [1999] 2 SLR 381 for his argument that mere delay was not an abuse of process.
+Counsel for the plaintiff cited _QCD (M) Sdn Bhd (in liquidation) v Wah Nam Plastic Industry Pte Ltd_ <span class="citation">[1999] 2 SLR 381</span> for his argument that mere delay was not an abuse of process.
 In that case, Prakash J similarly had to decide an appeal from the Registrar's decision to strike out an action for want of prosecution on the part of the plaintiff.
 Like this action, the limitation period for the plaintiff's claim in that case had not yet set in.
 In allowing the plaintiff's appeal, Prakash J adopted the principles in _Birkett v James_ (supra) and further held:-

 ## a. the courts had, in addition to the grounds recognised in Birkett v James